101 Great Disney World Tips

 18. Due to the locations of the Disney Skyliner gondola stations at Caribbean Beach and Riviera Resorts, the best sections of Caribbean Beach to request are Jamaica or Aruba–at least in terms of Skyliner access.
 At Art of Animation or Pop Century, Buildings 3-6 will be your best options.
 (Buildings 4 and 5 are preferred, which means they are closer to the food court and feature pool; buildings 3 and 6 are almost as good–without paying a premium for the location!)

-20. Remy’s Ratatouille Adventure is the newest attraction at Walt Disney World, and one of the most popular.
-To minimize your wait time, jump in line while everyone else is staking out a spot for Harmonious (about ~45 minutes before showtime–or even closer if you plan on skipping that nighttime spectacular).
+20. Remy’s Ratatouille Adventure is one of the most popular attractions at Walt Disney World.
+To minimize your wait time for the Rat Ride, jump in line while everyone else is staking out a spot for the fireworks (about ~45 minutes before showtime–or even closer if you plan on skipping the nighttime spectacular).

 22. Uber and Lyft are significantly cheaper and more efficient than taxis.
 Read our Tips for Using Lyft & Uber at Walt Disney World post for details.